sf-wdi-19-20/angular_party/README.md

 # Angular Party

 Your goal is to implement an AngularJS dance party!
-Or a picnic... or zoo.
 The inspiration for this app is <a href="http://gifdanceparty.giphy.com/" target="_blank">GIF Dance Party!</a>.
 But basically, we'll use the giphy "stickers" api to let users stick moving images onto the page, and we'll add sound and a background image.
-The goal is to have a visually and auditorally stimulating, colorful, interactive experience.

 This app focuses on: